Introduction

 Customised integrations in particular are supported by a range of documentation which, when provided at the right time, will:

 Set pre-sales expectations.
-Clients know their responsibilities before the contract is signed.
+Customers know their responsibilities before the contract is signed.

 Provide structure.
 Expectations are reinforced through the provision of documentation and checklists at key project stages.